slavaheroes/breil-algonauts-challenge/README.md

-# breil-algonauts-challenge
+# BREIL Algonauts challenge
-Repository to store code of BREIL members for Algonauts 2023 challenge
+This is the repository that stores code of BREIL members for Algonauts 2023 challenge.

 Little review of current existing files: